hexatomic/hexatomic/paper.md

 The platform is built on the extensible Eclipse RCP platform for Java.

 ![A screenshot of *Hexatomic* showing simultaneous annotation in graph and grid editors.\label{fig:hexatomic}](hexatomic.png)

-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
-- A list of key references, including to other software addressing related needs.
-Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
-- Acknowledgement of any financial support.

 # Statement of need